ChainLink has been getting quite a bit of attention lately. So much so that LINK has risen to a market cap of nearly $1 billion in market cap.

-I find the project to be potentially very useful because it’s goal is to create a decentralized oracle service.
+The catalyst for these gains was the launch of Chainlink on the Ethereum mainnet in May 2019 and a Coinbase listing.
+Essentially, the project’s goal is to create a decentralized oracle service.
 If they’re successful it could change smart contract usage and effectiveness forever.

-In this Chainlink review, we will take a deep dive on the project including the technology, adoption, team members and LINK token prospects.
-We will also take a look at whether Chainlink can effectively differentiate themselves from their competitors.
+In this Chainlink review, we will take a deep dive on the project including the technology, adoption, use cases & LINK price prospects.

 Need for Oracles